-From President Cyril Ramaphosa’s State of the Nation address to the recent Mining Indaba, to the updates from listed companies, the message is clear – the ongoing load shedding South Africans are experiencing has become a serious constraint on growth and profitability for South Africa’s corporates.
+From President Cyril Ramaphosa’s State of the Nation address to the recent Mining Indaba, to the updates from listed companies, the message is clear – the ongoing load shedding in South Africa has become a serious constraint on growth and profitability for the country's corporates.

 Combined with the impact of the breakdown in SA’s transport infrastructure, load shedding is undermining the country’s ability to continue its recovery from the Covid-19 lockdowns, even as interest rates rise in response to high inflation.